 The first officers included President Jennifer Engles, Vice President Nelson Barnett, Secretary Jimmie May, and Treasurer Neil Wilkins.
 They were joined by the inaugural board of directors, which consisted of Roy Henderson, Betty Rose Sims, Lou Murry, Reverend Arvil Brannon, Johnny Homesley, Virginia Henry, Charles Hathcock, and Bill Walmsley.

+In the early months of 1971, Articles of Incorporation were signed by Nelson Barnett, solidifying the group’s official existence and setting in motion a half-century of creative community endeavor.
 Just days later, on January 20th through 23rd, BCT staged its very first production.
 The play was Warm Wednesday, directed by Roy Henderson and performed in the old Lafferty Memorial Methodist Church, located at the corner of 8th and Neeley Streets.
 The production was brought to life entirely by volunteers, from the actors to those working behind the scenes.
 This spirit of collaboration and grassroots determination set the tone for the countless productions that would follow.

 During its earliest years, particularly throughout the 1970s, the theatre produced three to five plays annually.
 Performances were staged at a variety of venues, including the familiar Lafferty Church, the Brown Chapel at Arkansas College (now Lyon College), the Independence County Fairgrounds, Ramada Inn, and Holloway Theatre.
 The willingness to adapt and move from one stage to another demonstrated not only the flexibility of the group but also its dedication to keeping theatre alive in Batesville, no matter the challenges.